(l to r: John Allard, Mayor Susan Rohan, Tim Herman, Vice Mayor Bonnie Gore, Scott Alvord)

 At its April 19, 2017 meeting, the Roseville City Council approved an effort called “Engage Roseville: A Community Conversation about Priorities.”

 Extending through Spring 2018, the effort will involve residents, businesses, and others who have a stake in Roseville’s quality of life, in prioritizing city services and looking at options to match services levels with revenues.

 A key component will be the Community Priorities Advisory Committee.
-Applications to serve on the committee are being accepted through May 19, 2017.

 Community Priorities Advisory Committee

 The Roseville City Council approved formation of a Community Priorities Advisory Committee (CPAC) as one of several comprehensive activities to ensure direct and meaningful community participation in reviewing levels of City-provided services.

 The committee process is intended to bring together Roseville residents and businesses to assess specific general fund City services and programs, and provide policy level recommendations to prioritize what we value as a community.

 - The committee will meet 6-8 p.m. on the second and fourth Wednesdays of the month at either the Martha Riley Library Building, 1501 Pleasant Grove Blvd. or the Maidu Community Center, 1550 Maidu Dr., from July 2017 through Spring 2018.